mathworks/matlab-color-tools/README.md

-# MATLAB Color Toolbox
+# MATLAB Color Tools

-The MATLAB Color Toolbox is an experimental collection of MATLAB functions related to color science computation, color scales, visualization, and ICC color profiles.
+MATLAB Color Tools is an experimental collection of MATLAB functions related to color science computation, color scales, visualization, and ICC color profiles.
 It is meant to supplement the capabilities of [MATLAB](https://www.mathworks.com/products/matlab.html) and the [Image Processing Toolbox](https://www.mathworks.com/products/image.html).

-The Color Toolbox is in early development, and it is not in a stable state.
+Color Tools is in early development, and it is not in a stable state.
 The functions and their interfaces are regularly changing.

 ## Prerequisites